Financial Wellness Statistics – 17 Interesting Findings

 (Source: PWC)

-For many people, their financial situation is a deeply personal and private matter.
-Retirement funds, savings, and investments are all important aspects of financial well-being, and some people may feel uncomfortable discussing these things with anyone else.
+For many people, their financial situation remains deeply personal and private.
+Retirement funds, savings, and investments represent important aspects of financial well-being, and some feel uncomfortable discussing these matters with others.

-However, it’s important to remember that financial difficulties are very common, and there is no shame in seeking help from a financial advisor or other professional.
-In fact, addressing your financial stress should be a priority if you want to maintain your overall well-being.
+However, remember that financial difficulties are extremely common, and seeking help from financial advisors or other professionals carries no shame.
+In fact, addressing financial stress should be a priority for maintaining overall well-being.

 53% of adults are financially anxious